 Skin repair moisturizers help heal skin faster after exfoliating procedures like chemical peels, microdermabrasion and scrubs.
-Overall, it is recommended to moisturize skin more often after intense exfoliation.
+Overall, it is recommended to moisturize skin more often after any type of exfoliation.
+Whether it’s a done at home with , or , or in-office – your will need a boost of hydration.
 Also, a broad-spectrum SPF 30+ moisturizer is a must during the day to protect your skin.

 Check out our selection of 10 best moisturizers that deliver instant relief to irritated skin, sooth and calm redness, repair skin barrier, and help with the overall recovery after chemical peels.